-By the time Spider-Man: Far From Home hits theaters in July 2019, it will likely be actor Tom Holland‘s fifth turn as the web-slinging superhero.
-Given how intense the first three films have been (particularly Avengers: Infinity War), fans will be expecting an impressive adventure from the actor’s second solo(ish) outing, and Marvel Studios appears to be filling out the cast of the high-profile sequel with that in mind.
+By the time Spider-Man: Far From Home hits theaters in July 2019, it will be actor Tom Holland‘s fifth turn as the web-slinging superhero.
+Given how intense the first three films have been (particularly Avengers: Infinity War), fans will be expecting an impressive adventure from the actor’s second solo(ish) outing, and Marvel Studios is using the opportunity to flesh out the Marvel Cinematic Universe in some interesting ways.

 Here’s everything we know about Spider-Man: Far from Home so far.